SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 \** You can replace PreProcessing pump with turbo version for faster preprocessing in some cases.

-\*** You probalbly want to have one on the waste pipeline if you don't want your waste tank to explode.
+\*** You probably want to have one on the waste pipeline if you don't want your waste tank to explode.

 \**** Optional.
 You can put sorter between inlet and valve and it will pass only ore and ingots.
 For those who loves to accidentaly drop random items to the furnace.
 ### ICs and their connections